Aboriginal artist Stan "Yarramunua" Dryden

 The original ship was bought by John Pascoe Fawkner in April 1835 specifically to search for a suitable place for a settlement in the Port Phillip District.

-The replica is managed by the Enterprize Ship Trust, a not-for-profit organisation.
+The replica is managed by the Enterprize Ship Trust.
+Opens in new window

 The party first considered Western Port and the eastern side of Port Phillip for a place to settle, before deciding on the Yarra’s north bank — known today as Enterprize Park.

 On Sunday, August 30, they disembarked and began to erect shelter, build a store and clear land to grow food, thus starting the permanent European settlement of Melbourne.

 Records show they planted radishes and five acres of wheat, on the corner of Flinders and Spencer streets.